-- To understand whether a company is improving its customer retention on a monthly basis.
+- Understand whether a company is improving its customer retention on a monthly basis.

-- To identify changes that had negative effects on customer retention.
+- Identify changes that had negative effects on customer retention.

-- To determine which customers are more effective and successful with your product.
+- Determine which customers are more effective and successful with your product.

-- To forecast and report your company’s overall performance for a given period.
+- Forecast and report your company’s overall performance for a given period.